 - Offering acknowledgment and recognition

 Key learning objectives: supervisors will build their capacity to incorporate feedback tools into their supervisory practice.
 Feedback tools taught in this session equip supervisors to have direct and non-judgmental conversations with staff on their team to give supervisory feedback and to receive feedback from their employees.
-At the end of Day 1, supervisors will receive their first field practice assignment (workplace practice of tools taught in the training and one-page written journal about the practice).
+At the end of Module 1, supervisors will receive their first field practice assignment (workplace practice of tools taught in the training and one-page written journal about the practice).

-Day 2: Supervision & Communication
+Module 2: Supervision & Communication

 Report back/discussion of field practice assignment followed by instruction and group practice in three areas: